International-Data-Spaces-Association/ids-specification/model/model.md

 ## 2.2 Classes

 Not all [Dataspace](./terminology.md#dataspace) entities have a concrete _technical_ materialization; some entities may exist as purely logical constructs.
-For example, a `Dataspace Authority` and `Participant Agent` have no representation in the protocol message flows that constitute [Dataspace](./terminology.md#dataspace) interactions.
+For example, a [Dataspace Authority](./terminology.md#dataspace-authority) and `Participant Agent` have no representation in the protocol message flows that constitute [dataspace](./terminology.md#dataspace) interactions.
 This section outlines the classes that comprise the concrete elements of the model, i.e. those that are represented in protocol message flows.

 **_Note 1:_**